keith/LoginItemTest/readme.md

 ### Main Application code setup

 1. Import ServiceManagement.framework into your main application(not your helper) and include `#import <ServiceManagement/ServiceManagement.h>` in your .h file
 2. Grab [StartAtLoginController](https://github.com/alexzielenski/StartAtLoginController) from Github.
-This is an easy to use class by [Alex Zielenski](https://twitter.com/#!/alexzielenski) to deal with the complications of adding, removing and querying login items
+This is an easy to use class by [Alex Zielenski](https://twitter.com/#!/alexzielenski) to deal with the complications of adding, removing and querying login items.
+Import `StartAtLoginController.h` into your h file.
 3. Create whatever interface you want to for controlling this setting. *If your application automatically enables this it will be denied from the Mac App Store(per guideline #2.26)*
 4. Implement a method such as `- (IBAction)checkChanged:(id)sender` I made a simple checkbox tied to the StandardUserDefaults.
 (If you chose to do something else your implementation for this may vary.)
 I also bound the checkbox to `IBOutlet NSButton *loginCheck;` in order to determine it's state.
 This could also be done through `[[NSUserDefaults standardUserDefaults] boolForKey:YourKey]`
 5. Implement code similar to this in your .m file.